A Hodge-Tate decomposition with rigid analytic coefficients: Introduction

-are generally not representable by smooth group schemes for $n\geq 2$ (see Example \ref{Example: brauer groups shouldn't be torsion}).
-Moreover, a comparison between the analytification of this sheaf and the analytic variant is not expected to hold.
+are generally not representable by smooth group schemes for $n\geq 2$ (see Remark \ref{remark: algebraic higher pushforward are not representable}).
+Moreover, the analytification of this sheaf and the analytic higher direct image are generally not isomorphic.
 This is exemplified in rank $n=2$ where the analytic Brauer group $H_{\et}^2(X,\G_m)$ typically contains non-torsion elements, in contrast with the algebraic Brauer group $H_{\et}^2(X^{\alg},\G_m)$ which is torsion \cite[Cor.
 IV.2.6]{milne1980etale}.
 This mirrors phenomena appearing in complex geometry: For $X$ a projective smooth variety over $\C$, $H_{\an}^2(X(\C),\G_m)$ is typically non-torsion, as can be seen using the exponential sequence.